mainoahmuna/bball-fin.backend/docs/gettingStarted.md

   "position": "Forward"
 }
 ```
 - Response:
-201 Created with the new player object, including an auto-generated id.
+  - 201 Created with the new player object, including an auto-generated id.
-If required fields are missing, returns 400 Bad Request.
+  - If required fields are missing, returns 400 Bad Request.

-GET All Players
+### Get All Players
 - *GET* /players
 - Response:
   - 200 OK with an array of all players.